 Posts on LDS lesson plans.

 Happy Phonics is what Dragon sees, along with some extra games I make up.
 Or he will, soon.
 He's very close to making that first blend.
 I also use The Ordinary Parents' Guide to Teaching Reading to make sure that I don't miss anything.
 I love the games in Happy Phonics, particularly for a young learner, but the instructions could use some work.
 On the other hand, the Ordinary Parents' Guide, on its own, is so dry and dull I can hardly stand to read it myself.
 But they make beautiful music together.
-Hero's reading is finally taking off, and he's having a blast with the Book It! program this year.
+Hero's reading has taken off, and he's pretty well done with phonics.
+Yay!!!

 Posts on Phonics.